anslan/BGE_biomonitoring_wf/docs/6bioinfo_COI.rst

     rev_primer=$"TANACYTCNGGRTGNCCRAARAAYCA"    #this is primer jgHCO2198

     # edit primer trimming settings
-    maximum_error_rate="2" # Maximum error rate in primer string search;
+    mismatches="2"  # Numer of allowed mismatches in primer string search;
                       # if set as 1, then allow 1 mismatch;
-                           # if set as 0.1, then allow mismatch in 10% of the bases,
+                      # if set as 0.1, then allow mismatch in 10% of the bases.
-                           # i.e. if a primer is 20 bp then allowing 2 mismatches.
     overlap="22"    # The minimum overlap length.
 Keep it nearly as high
                       # as the primer length to avoid short random matches.
+    ##
+    # get the reverse complementary of the primers
+        # needed when the amplicon length is shorter than the sequencing cycle
+    fwd_primer_rc=$(echo $fwd_primer | rev | tr "ACGTRYKMBDHV" "TGCAYRMKVHDB")
+    rev_primer_rc=$(echo $rev_primer | rev | tr "ACGTRYKMBDHV" "TGCAYRMKVHDB")

     # get directory names if working with multiple sequencing runs
+        # in that case, my working folder = /multiRunDir (see dir structure above)
     DIRS=$(ls -d *) # -> sequencing_set01 sequencing_set02 sequencing_set03

     for sequencing_run in $DIRS; do